ReBarsotti/ResearchScripts/README.md

 # ResearchScripts
 Starting with an eta pi0 analysis tree
-1. If it is a MC tree, run flattenScript.pl to create flat FSRoot files -- this script relies on / calls the FlattenForFSRoot executable "flatten" which can be found in hd_utilities
+1. Flatten -- This requires FlattenForFSRoot if it is for accepted MC use runFlattenMC.pl, if generated/thrown MC use runFlattenThrown.pl, if it data then runFlatten.pl
+2. Skim -- runSkim.pl will call the skim.C macro